open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 - %link:manual/javascript/canvas%

-We assign `c` as a property of the `persistent` object.
-This ensures that we are able to access `c` in the *Run* phase as well.
-This is necessary, because (unlike for Python INLINE_SCRIPT items) variables are not automatically shared between different INLINE_JAVASCRIPT items, nor between the Run and Prepare phase of the same INLINE_JAVASCRIPT item.
-See also:

 We now go one step down by defining `draw_canvas()` (above the rest of the script so far):

 ```js